coder/websocket/README.md

 While I believe nhooyr/websocket has a better API than existing libraries, both gorilla/websocket and gobwas/ws were extremely useful in implementing the WebSocket protocol correctly so big thanks to the authors of both.
+In particular, I made sure to go through the issue tracker of gorilla/websocket to make sure I implemented details correctly.

 ### gorilla/websocket